linux-audit/audit-kernel/README.md

 dev branch will be present in the next branch (see the next branch notes) and will be sent to Linus during the next merge window.

-Developers should use the dev branch a stable basis for their own development work, only under extreme circumstances will the dev branch be rebased during the X.Y-rc cycle and the maintainer will be responsible for resolving any merge conflicts, although help and/or may be requested in extreme cases.
+Developers should use the dev branch as a stable basis for their own development work, only under extreme circumstances will the dev branch be rebased during the X.Y-rc cycle and the maintainer will be responsible for resolving any merge conflicts, although help and/or may be requested in extreme cases.

 #### dev-staging branch